hphelion/documentation/devplatform/preview/windows_adding_services.md

 # HP Helion 1.2 Development Platform: Adding Services to Windows Applications

-*Windows, .NET, SQL Server, and IIS are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.*

 <span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Developer Preview</span>

 Windows applications can be bound to services running in your deployment environment such as Redis or MySQL.
 To do so, you need to have a NuGet package that can communicate with those services.